https://www.storyboardthat.com/lesson-plans/social-emotional-learning/social-story-book

 Activity Overview

 Use the Storyboard That Book Maker to transform your students into authors!
 Oftentimes talking about social situations can be challenging for students, but Storyboard That takes away the pressure by using fun art and creative storyboards.
-For this activity, teachers will have students write their own social situation or story, and turn it into a book that can be presented to or shared with their classmates!
+For these social and emotional learning activities, teachers will have students write their own social situation or story, and turn it into a book that can be presented to or shared with their classmates!

 To see the magic of Sammy's Furever Friend in its entirety, click the "More Options" button above, and then click "Read this Book!".